Digital literacy: Artificial intelligence (AI)

 Digital literacy skills continue to develop with the rapid advancements of artificial intelligence (AI) technologies in the 21st century.
 AI technologies are designed to simulate human intelligence through the use of complex systems such as machine learning algorithms, natural language processing, and robotics.

+The introduction of AI presents a new media platform that requires the skill of digital literacy.
+Learning how to use Artificial Intelligence comfortably, in a productive manner, is part of that literacy, but does not make it up entirely.
+Digital literacy does not simply refer to the use of these technologies, but rather the practices, attitudes, and behaviors that it supports.
+Using Artificial Intelligence in practice, as a way of conveying and receiving information, separating truth from false, or creating new meanings and ideas, is an example of digital literacy.

 As these technologies emerge, so have different attempts at defining AI literacy - the ability to understand the basic techniques and concepts behind AI in different products and services.
 Many framings leverage existing digital literacy frameworks and apply an AI lens to the skills and competencies.
 Common elements of these frameworks include: